guroteske/al-guides/Equipment Guide.md

 [![150mm Single SKC](/resources/150mm%20single%20skc%20gr_b.png)]()
 [![155mm Triple](/resources/155mm%20triple%20gr_b.png)]()

+ - For any vanguard ship that can choose between equipping a DD or CL gun, always equip them with a DD gun.
+Light caliber guns have higher base dpm, and their faster fire rate leads to faster barrages and/or skill procs.
  - **[Prototype 152mm Triple DP Mk17]()** addresses the primary issue holding back HE light cruiser guns: their wide spread.
 The Dual-Purpose Mk17 has damage stats that, on paper, give it theoretical DPM comparable to the next strongest HE gun, but with ballistic characteristics more in-line with the AP guns that should allow it to actually reach its theoretical DPM in practice.
 True to its name, it also provides a split between boosting firepower and anti-air, making it the only CL gun to do so.
  - **[Prototype 152mm Triple BL Mark XXV]()** is the strongest AP CL gun.
 It has an incredibly fast fire rate, the longest range of any CL gun, high base damage.
 However, its relatively wide spread for an AP gun may give it negligible accuracy issues at exceptionally long ranges.
  - **[150mm Twin TbtsK C/36]()** may not look impressive on paper, with low base damage compared to most alternatives.
 However, it has a hyper-accurate firing pattern and is one of the only CL guns in the game capable of actually dealing its theoretical DPM, and that's without accounting for AP shells' penetration capabilities.